-JOB OPPORTUNITIES IN BARBERING (Standard Occupational Classification Code 39-5011) A career in Barbering can lead to a variety of profession in the beauty industry, including: Barber, Barbershop Manager, Barbershop Owner/Operator, Hairdresser, Master Barber, Men's Hairstylist, and Celebrity Barber and School Owner.
+JOB OPPORTUNITIES IN BARBERING (Standard Occupational Classification Code 39-5011)

+A career in Barbering can lead to a variety of professions in the beauty industry, including: Barber, Barbershop Manager, Barbershop Owner/Operator, Hairdresser, Master Barber, Men's Hairstylist, Celebrity Barber, and School Owner.

-BARBER CROSOVER COURSE OUTLINE (1500 Hours)
+BARBER CROSSOVER COURSE OUTLINE (200 Hours) CIP #12.0402

-The curriculum for students enrolled in the Barbering course shall consists of fifteen hundred (1500) hours of technical instruction and practical training covering all practices of a barber pursuant to Section 7316 of the Barbering and Cosmetology Act.
+The curriculum for students enrolled in the Barbering course shall consist of two hundred (200) hours of technical instruction and practical training covering all practices of a barber pursuant to Section 7316 of the Barbering and Cosmetology Act.
 For the purpose of this section, technical instruction technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination: Practical operations shall mean the actual performance by the student of a complete service on another person or on a mannequin.
 Practical training shall mean the time it takes to perform a practical operation.

-DISCRIPTION: The primary purpose of the Cosmetology Course is to train the student in the basic manipulative skills, safety judgments, proper work habits, and desirable attituded necessary to achieve competency in entry-level job skills, obtain licensure, and gainful employment in the field of Cosmetology or related career field.
+DESCRIPTION: The primary purpose of the Barber Crossover Course is to train the student in the basic manipulative skills, safety judgments, proper work habits, and desirable attituded necessary to achieve competency in entry-level job skills, obtain licensure, and gainful employment in the field of Cosmetology or related career field.